CDCgov/prime-fhir-converter/README.md

 # Usage
 ## Adding to Your Project
-This Java-based library has not yet been published to a binary repository.
+This library has not yet been published to a binary repository.
 To use it in your application, you can download the lastest JAR file from the [releases](https://github.com/CDCgov/prime-fhir-converter/releases) or include the library as part of your Gradle build scripts as follows: